 Perhaps your car warns you that it’s low on oil fairly often and you’re having to top it off between oil changes.
 What confuses many is that there won’t be any sign of an oil leak on the ground where the car is regularly parked.
 Some of our customers have even reported needing to top it off and then repeat the process multiple times between each of their oil changes.

-Certainly then, considering how vital the right amount of oil is, this is a dangerous problem that could lead to engine damage if it were to go uncorrected.
+Certainly then, considering how vital the correct type of oil and the right amount of oil is, this is a dangerous problem that could lead to engine damage if it were to go uncorrected.
 But where is the oil going?
 How can you be sure that you have the right amount in the motor when you top it off and how can you fix the problem so you can stop having to worry?

 Have you noticed your vehicle constantly low on oil and you don’t see any oil leaking on the ground?
 Are you adding more than a quarter of oil in your vehicle between oil changes and you don’t know why?
 Hi, I’m Nancy at Kneble’s Auto Service Center.
 Your vehicle may be burning oil.
 Now the two most common reasons vehicles burn oil are that oil passes through piston rings, therefore, burning through the tailpipe producing a blue smoke or possibly oil is leaking from dried cracked valve seals.
 Potential causes for both these problems are vehicles with high mileage, not maintaining your vehicle properly, or the age of the vehicle.
 Now piston rings help seal the combustion chamber preventing gases from escaping along with the keeping the oil out of the chamber.
 This allows for optimum engine power.